IamRyusei/nixos-config/INSTALL.md

 > $ nix --experimental-features "nix-command flakes" run github:nix-community/disko/latest -- --mode destroy,format,mount /tmp/disko-config.nix

-check if everything is ok with `df -h` should see zroot/root mounted on /mnt, and other ...
+check if everything is ok with `df -h` `zfs list` `zpool list` `zfs list -t snapshot`should see zroot/root mounted on /mnt, and other ...

 // For BIOS/MBR:
 // create a /dev/sda/sd1 partition as 1GB